RzgarHosseini/R-CBN/README.md

 ## 1. Prerequisites and Installation:

 R-CBN is not an R package, but rather it is presented here as an R workflow, which requires the CT-CBN software developed originally at Prof. Beerenwinkel's lab. <br>
-Furthermore, in this repository, the R workflows for the alternative CBN models, including CT-CBN, H-CBN and B-CBN are provided, which require their original softwares to be installed in advance. <br>

 #### 1.1.
 CT-CBN and H-CBN Softwares:
 You can download the CT-CBN and H-CBN softwares and follow the installation instructions at: https://bsse.ethz.ch/cbg/software/ct-cbn.html <br>

-#### 1.2.
-BCBN Software:
-You can download the BCBN R codes at: https://bsse.ethz.ch/cbg/software/bcbn.html <br>
-We have slightly debugged and updated the original BCBN code, and presented it as an R-package called "rBCBN" that is available at: https://github.com/rockwillck/rBCBN/tree/main <br>
-The "rBCBN" is necessary for the BCBN based workflow. <br>

 $${\color{red}Note:}$$ The CT-CBN software must be installed at the same directory as the one where this repository is going to be located. <br>
 Thus, the full address to the CT-CBN software should be "Full_Path_to_the_R-CBN_Repository"/ct-cbn-0.1.04b/ct-cbn.
 Otherwise, the address to the software in the following codes must be manually edited: <br>